Moving is an inescapable part of military life.

 - Put plastic furniture wrap around wooden furniture to protect the edges from scratching.

-- Bubble wrap and moving paper can protect individual items in boxes.
+- Bubble cushioning roll and moving paper can protect individual items in boxes.

 - Use moving blankets that protect bulky furniture or appliances.
 Nothing should be exposed, as items will shift during transport.